Friday, October 28, 2016

 METHOD:

-1. In a large bowl, rinse preserved mustard greens in several changes of water, making sure you remove all sand and grit.
-Cover with a fresh change of water and soak for 15 minutes.
+1. Prepare Aromatics - in a bowl, rinse preserved mustard greens in several changes of water, making sure you remove all sand and grit.
+Cover with a fresh change of water and soak for 5 minutes.
 Meanwhile, peel and crush your garlic cloves with the side of your knife.
-When the mustard greens are finished soaking, drain and then roughly chop and discard some of the dark leaves.
+When the mustard greens are finished soaking, drain and then roughly chop.
+You can discard some of the dark leaves.
 Set aside with smashed garlic.

-2. Slice the pork belly into sections so that it can fit into a deep heatproof dish.
-The pork belly will be steamed in this dish so it needs to be able to fit in your wok or steamer pot.
+2. Heatproof Dish - Slice the pork belly into sections so that it can fit into a deep heatproof dish.
+The pork belly will be steamed in here so the dish needs to be able to fit in your wok or steamer pot.
+Set aside heatproof dish.

-4. Ready your steamer pot/wok with enough water for steaming.
+4. Ready Your Steamer - once the meat has finished marinating, ready your steamer pot/wok with enough water for steaming.
 Remove your pork belly dish from the fridge and pour out any excess liquid.
 Set aside.

-5. In a large nonstick pan, heat oil on medium high and brown the pork belly for 2-3 minutes on each side.
-Place the browned meat back in the deep dish with the skin side facing upwards.
+5. Brown Meat - in a large nonstick pan, heat avocado oil on medium high and brown the pork belly pieces for 3-5 minutes on each side.
+Place the browned meat back in the heatproof dish with the skin side facing upwards.
 Remove any excess oil from the pan and then add garlic and preserved mustard greens.
 Cook for 1-2 minutes until fragrant.
 Remove from heat and spread the mixture on top of the pork belly.

-6. Place your pork belly dish in your steamer pot/wok and bring to a rolling boil.
-Lower heat and continue to steam for 2-3 hours.
+6. Steam Meat - place your pork belly dish in your steamer pot/wok and bring to a rolling boil.
+Lower heat and continue to steam for 1-2 hours until tender.
 Check every hour to make sure you have enough water in your pot.
+Serve hot with steamed rice.

-7. Your pork belly is ready to serve when tender.
-Alternatively, you can prepare this up to 3 days in advance.
+7. Do Ahead - this dish can be prepared up to 3 days in advance.
 After steaming, let the dish cool down for an hour.
-Cover in plastic wrap and then store in the fridge.
-When ready to reheat, remove the plastic wrap and any fat from the sauce.
+Cover and then store in the fridge.
+When ready to reheat, remove the cover and any fat from the sauce.
 Steam for 20 minutes or until hot before serving.

 Friday, October 7, 2016